 Being part of the prestigious Siren liveaboard fleet this schooner is European-owned and managed and has a crew of 12.
 Guests are accommodated in 8 well appointed, air-conditioned, standard en-suite cabins where you can retire and enjoy flat screen televisions with pre-loaded movies and a music system should you desire quiet relaxation time.
 After an action-packed day's diving, tired muscles can be soothed in the privacy of your cabin by the resident masseuse.
 Packing for these trips will be light as bathrobes, towels, shower gel and hairdryers are supplied.
 For your safety, cabins are fitted with smoke detectors and fire extinguishers.

 The Philippine Siren's design has been fine-tuned to the needs of scuba divers.
 The large dive deck includes individual storage draws, a dedicated table for charging and preparation of camera and videography equipment, large separate camera rinse tanks and well-trained deck crew who will take care of you and your equipment.
-Dive equipment is provided (except for torches and dive computers).
-12L tanks are supplied together with DIN adaptors if needed, as well as lost diver devices.
-An added advantage of diving trips on the Philippine Siren is that they offer free nitrox.
+Dive equipment is available, as well as lost diver devices, and 12L tanks are supplied together with DIN adaptors if needed.
+An added advantage of diving trips on the Philippine Siren is that they offer enriched air nitrox.
 Hot water showers on the deck are a welcome convenience after each dive.

 Beautiful tropical scenery is the backdrop for all meals which are served on the covered, open air main deck.
 A variety of Asian and western buffet meals are included, and if guests have special dietary needs, they can be accommodated if advanced notice is given.
-A toast to each day's incredible diving in the Philippines is enjoyed with complimentary beer, or if wine, spirits or cocktails are preferred, they are available at a reasonable cost.
+A toast to each day's incredible diving in the Philippines is enjoyed with a beer, wine, spirits or cocktails, all available at a reasonable cost.
 The liveaboard's spacious air-conditioned saloon is the ideal meeting place to view fellow divers' images and videos as well as to make new friends over a board game or discussion about the day's marine sightings.
 Sun lovers can relax on the reclining loungers on the spacious sun deck.
 Kayaks are available for those who still have the energy to explore.

 Dive experience: It is recommended that divers have advanced certification to join the Tubbataha liveaboard safaris; all other routes require only open water license.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, hot drinks, soft drinks, fruit juices, electrolyte powder, beer, transfers to and from the boat/airport (for trips starting/ending in Cebu and only from the airport, local hotels in Mactan Island, Cebu City and Mandaue City), dives, experienced English speaking divemasters (6 divers per guide), use of essential scuba equipment (BCD, regulator, shorty wetsuit, mask & fins, weights & weight belt, SMB), nitrox for enriched air certified divers.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, hot drinks, soft drinks, fruit juices, electrolyte powder, transfers to and from the boat/airport (for trips starting/ending in Cebu and only from the airport, local hotels in Mactan Island, Cebu City and Mandaue City), dives, experienced English speaking divemasters (6 divers per guide), tanks, weights, weight belt, all taxes.

-Cruise price per person excludes (mandatory, unless customer provides own): Dive computer US$ 6 per day, marine park fees: Apo Island & The Visayas (6 nights - US$ 75, 7 nights - US$ 100, 10 nights - US$ 155), Malapascua Island & The Visayas 10 nights - US$ 155, Tubbataha 6 nights - US$ 120, Tubbataha, Apo Island & The Visayas 13 nights - US$ 160, diving insurance.
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (US$ 30 per day), dive computer (US$ 6 per day), marine park fees: Apo Island & The Visayas (6 nights - US$ 75, 7 nights - US$ 75, 10 nights - US$ 155), Malapascua Island & The Visayas 10 nights - US$ 155, Tubbataha 6 nights - US$ 120, Tubbataha, Apo Island & The Visayas 13 nights - US$ 160, diving insurance.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 For all of these routes in the Philippines, we recommend spending at least 1 night on land either side of your cruise, to ensure you are well-rested and on time for your domestic flight or minibus transfer.
 For all itineraries boarding is at 13:00 hrs, disembarkation at 10:00 hrs.
 The operator will handle your local airport/hotel to boat transfers.
 The last dive of the trip will be at around 13.00 hrs.
 Please wait at least 18 hours before flying after diving.